neelsoumya/neelsoumya/README.md

 ### Hello! 👋

-My name is Soumya Banerjee (first name pronounced as show-mo) and I am a senior research fellow at the University of Cambridge.
+My name is Soumya Banerjee (first name pronounced as show-mo) and I am a senior research fellow and affiliated lecturer at the University of Cambridge.

 I analyze complex problems and implement new statistical and machine learning techniques for deriving insights from large amounts of data.